hashicorp/design-system/website/docs/whats-new/release-notes/partials/figma-libraries.md

 #### May 30th, 2023

-- ⛔️ breaking change `Dropdown` refactored the dropdown component to utilize new Figma functionality and added the following new features:
+- Breaking change `Dropdown` refactored the dropdown component to utilize new Figma functionality and added the following new features:
         - Added `ListItem variants`: `Checkmark`, `Checkbox`, `Radio`.
         - Updates positioning options from Left and Right to Top left, Top right, Bottom left, Bottom right.
         - Improved accessibility on `ToggleIcon` by adding a border to better indicate interactivity.